 Main Street will not be responsible for finding roommates for residents.
 We do have an e-mail list available to enable members to connect with one another and this may be used by those looking for roommates.
 To subscribe, send an e-mail to email@example.com.
 You will receive an e-mail from Yahoo asking you to confirm that you want to subscribe.
 Follow the instructions in the e-mail to confirm your request.
 Main Street will then approve your request and, once approved, you may contact those on the list by sending an e-mail to MainStreetMemberConnect@yahoogroups.com.

 In the affordable units at Main Street, all household members must be qualified through the full application process.
 So, applicants should apply together if they are going to move in together.
 While it is possible for a new roommate to apply to join an existing household, it’s much more complicated than just having them apply together in the first place.

 We want the Main Street model to spread far and wide and are happy to provide guidance to those who wish to start a similar community in another location.
 On May 1, 2019, Main Street hosted a webinar on “The Development of Main Street: Ideas for Those Who Want to Start an Inclusive Housing Community”.
 In the webinar, Main Street Founder Jillian Copeland and Scott Copeland of RST Development addressed the steps taken to create Main Street and ideas for replication in other areas.
-Click here to view a recording of the webinar.
+Check out our Videos page to find this webinar and other videos about Main Street.
 Additional requests for information and guidance may be sent through our Contact page.

 Both residents and non-residents are eligible for Main Street membership.
-An innovative Virtual Summer Membership will launch in June 2020 with a robust schedule of programming.
-When the Main Street building opens and our community center is accessible, new membership plans will launch with different options available.
+Membership enrollment for the fall 2020 will open in late summer 2020.
 Watch our Main Street communications and the Main Street website for dates for membership enrollment to begin.